Jason5Lee/post-project/backend/api-document/post.md

 ### Request

 Query parameters:
-- `before`: the timestamp of the last post in the previous page.
-The latest posts before the certain time will be return.
-If not present, the latest posts will be returned.
+- `before`: timestamp of the last post on the previous page.
+This will return the most recent posts prior to the specified time.
+If not present, the most recent posts will be returned.
-- `after`: the timestamp of the first post in the next page.
-This parameter is exclusive with `before`.
-If this parameter is present, the oldest posts after the certain time will be return.
+- `after`: timestamp of the first post on the next page.
+This parameter is mutually exclusive with `before`.
+If this parameter is present, it will return the oldest posts after the specified time.
 - `size`: the maximum number of posts to return.
 If not present, the default value is 20.
 The maximum value is 500.
-- `creator`: the ID of the creator of the posts.
+- `creator`: the ID of the post's creator.
 If not present, all posts will be returned.

 ### Response